CraigMagagula/CraigMagagula/README.md

-# 👋 Craig Magagula: AI-Powered Full Stack Developer
+# 👋 Craig Magagula: Front-End Developer

 Hello!
-I'm a driven Full Stack Developer and AI Specialist passionate about building intelligent, scalable applications.
-I blend modern web technologies with cutting-edge machine learning and generative AI to deliver real-world impact—especially in education, automation, and content creation.
+I'm a passionate Front-End Developer with a strong interest in Artificial Intelligence.
+I specialize in building sleek, responsive user interfaces that connect seamlessly with powerful AI technologies.
+My work focuses on creating smart, scalable, and intuitive applications—especially in education, content generation, and automation.

+By combining modern front-end frameworks with cutting-edge tools like Gemini, ChatGPT, and Stability AI, I aim to make AI both accessible and impactful for users across all skill levels.

 ---

 ## 💫 About Me

-I thrive at the intersection of **software engineering** and **artificial intelligence**.
-Whether it’s designing smart learning platforms, integrating GPT/Gemini APIs, or auditing AI systems for fairness, my mission is to create ethical, efficient, and user-focused digital solutions.

-- 🧠 Currently leading projects in **AI fairness, education tech, and no-code automation**
-- 🔍 Strong believer in transparent, bias-aware AI systems
-- ⚙️ Experienced with Google AI Studio, FlutterFlow, Stability AI, OpenAI, and more
+I'm a creative **Front-End Developer** with a passion for integrating **AI technologies** into modern web applications.
+I specialize in crafting responsive, intuitive user interfaces that seamlessly connect with intelligent backends—making AI accessible and user-friendly.

+- 🎨 Skilled in building engaging, high-performance UIs using **React**, **Next.js**, and **FlutterFlow**
+- 🤖 Experienced in embedding AI tools like **ChatGPT**, **Gemini**, and **Stability AI** into front-end applications
+- 🧠 Currently working on **smart learning tools**, **no-code AI platforms**, and **bias-aware education apps**
+- 🔍 Focused on ethical, human-centered AI experiences that enhance usability and trust

 ---